 Managing the complexities is a challenge and one that in part often utilises systems.
 Typically, the key business system will be the Commodity Trading & Risk Management solution or ERP for commodities (Commodity Management) software.
 However, many other systems will also be deployed including for price feeds, accounting, treasury, risk analytics and models, document management, contract management, optimisation of things like assets, production, consumption, assays and chemical analyses and much, much more.
 Given that many firms will use more than one CTRM selecting solutions for groups of commodities with different properties or supply chains, the mishmash of systems reflects the complexity of the business.
-And then there are the myriad of spreadsheets used to support them and users
+And then there is the myriad of spreadsheets used to support them and users.

 Research performed by Commodity Technology Advisory in 2015 showed that a vast majority (90% of all respondents) were concerned to some degree about the use of spreadsheets at their company, with over 40% indicating they were very concerned.